How to Answer, ‘What's Your Expected Salary?’

 3. Diplomatically turn the question around

 But at this early stage, you also have an opportunity to turn the question around.
-Whether salary expectations come up during a phone vetting or at the start of your first video interview with the employer, you can smile and say:
+Whether salary requirements come up during a phone vetting or at the start of your first video interview with the employer, you can smile and say:

 “I’d like to learn more about the position and the duties, and what the team’s like, before discussing money.
 But may I ask what salary range you’re considering for this position?”